wuxc/pywin32doc/md/PyIDataObject.md

   -  *fRelease* : boolean

-    If True, transfers ownership of the data to the object.
-If False, caller is responsible for releasing the STGMEDIUM.
+    If True, transfers ownership of the data to the object\.
+If False, caller is responsible for releasing the STGMEDIUM\.